St. Anthony Park

 St. Paul, MN

-South St. Anthony Park lies in the Creative Enterprise Zone next to the new Green Line light rail along University Avenue.
+South St. Anthony Park lies in the Creative Enterprise Zone next to the Green Line light rail along University Avenue.
 Houses in a variety of architectural styles (including a former bishop’s residence) line the neighborhood’s three parks, one with tennis courts, soccer fields and a recreational center.
 In the area’s light-industrial area, craft breweries, workout studios and cultural centers have popped up.
 A large community-owned garden stretches across the northern boundary of South, a tight-knit community with apartment buildings, townhouses, duplexes and single-family homes.
 The shopping district of South St. Anthony Park is rich with entrepreneurial energy and includes a co-op grocery, restaurants, salons, vintage shops and art galleries.
-St. Anthony Park, divided by railroad tracks, hosts an annual Fourth of July parade and festivities in Langford Park.
+St. Anthony Park hosts an annual Fourth of July parade and festivities in Langford Park.

 Food & Drink